 Doug Altshuler

-Our research concerns the mechanisms of animal flight.
+My research concerns the mechanisms of complex locomotion.
 Previous work included biomechanics and muscle physiology.
 Current research is focused on the visuomotor control of maneuvering.
+I study avian flight because small birds are highly maneuverable and many of their behaviors can be examined in the laboratory.

 Stockard Seminar of Anatomy and Physiology